CEU-Economics-and-Business/2022-01-10-ECBS-5241-Coding-for-Economists/ECBS-5241-Coding-for-Economists-in-Stata.md

 ### Key outcomes
 By the end of the course, students will be able to

-* Understand folder structure.
-Perform operations in the command line on files in different folders.
-* Automate repeating tasks with Python, using for loops and functions.
-* Download data from the internet.
-* Read and write data in various formats.
-Explore data and fix common data quality errors.
+* Read and write data in various formats in Stata.
+* Explore data in Stata and fix common data quality errors.
+* Filter, aggregate, reshape, and combine data for analysis.
+* Automate repeating tasks with Stata scripts.
+* Run regressions and save their results.
+* Create various plots and save them as files.
+* Use Stata programming effectively.

 ### Other outcomes